 Learn about Open Arms – Veterans & Families Counselling

-This year Open Arms – Veterans & Families Counselling celebrates 40 years of supporting the veteran community.
+Last year, Open Arms – Veterans & Families Counselling celebrated 40 years of supporting the veteran community.
 To help mark this important milestone, DVA TV spoke to veterans and Open Arms staff about how the counselling service was formed and what it can offer members of the veteran community.

 Vietnam veteran John Methven OAM has been involved with Open Arms (formerly the Vietnam Veterans Counselling Service) for many years.
 ‘At the time [of the Vietnam War], the veterans didn’t have a lot of support.
 It was still an unpopular thing to be a Vietnam veteran.
 They couldn’t associate.’